alexz949/CP-Rounding/README.md

 This code accompanies the paper by **Alex Zhang, Bhisham Dev Verma, Jan Van Lent and Grey Ballard.
 "Efficient CP Rounding using Alternating Least Squares With QR Decomposition".
 Submitted, 2025.**

 **Description:**
 The 'algorithms' directory contains the core algorithms presented in the paper.
-The 'wrapper' directory includes supporting functions used by these algorithms and fucntions to generate the sinsum of data.
+The 'figures' directory contains figures used in the paper.
+The 'wrapper' directory includes supporting functions used by these algorithms and functions to generate the sinsum of data.

+# Toolbox requirements
+This code requires a tensor package for MATLAB, Tensor Toolbox.